narbehaj/ssl-checker/README.md

 # SSL Checker
-#### Python script that collects SSL information from hosts
+#### Python script that collects SSL/TLS information from hosts

 ## About

-It's a simple script running in python that collects SSL information then it returns the group of information in JSON.
+It's a simple script running in python that collects SSL/TLS information then it returns the group of information in JSON.
 It can also connects trough your specified SOCKS server.

-One of the good thing about this script, is that it will full analyze the SSL certificate for security issue's and will include the report in the output or CSV file.
+One of the good thing about this script, is that it will full analyze the SSL certificate for security issue's and will include the report in the output, CSV or JSON file.

 ## Requirements

-You only need to installl pyOpenSSL:
+You only need to install pyOpenSSL:

 `pip install pyopenssl`